MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Network.md

 The Your time investments chart shows how much time you’ve spent with the individuals and groups in your network.
 By default, this chart displays all of your collaborators.
 A blue star next to a contact indicates that this person is on your list of Important people.

-For each contact, the following metrics are displayed on the side
+For each contact, the following metrics are displayed to the side of the network diagram, under the label _Last week collaboration_.

 #### Total time